-ANSW ERS MUNI CIPAL DEPA ARTMENT s THEME N° QUESTIONS 4 3 2 1 OFFICE OF THE MAYOR FINANCE URBAN PLANNING ENERGY AND WATER ALL OTHER DEPARTMENTS MUNICIPALIT AS A WHOLE 1 Does your municipal de- partment have enough staff to carry out its daily responsibility?
-Yes, the staff have the re- quired skills to carry out their daily responsi- bilities have the re- half of the staff have The depart- ment has only few skilled staff 2 ORGANISATIONAL CAPACITY 2 Does your municipal department have staff with understanding or knowledge of issues related to climate change and/or risk management? do understand and have knowledge of issues related to climate has some staff with that kind of partment has at least one staff with that kind of understand- partment has the staff has this kind of under- 1
+ANSWERS MUNI CIPAL DEP ARTMENT s THEME N° QUESTIONS 4 3 2 1 OFFICE OF THE MAYOR FINANCE URBAN PLANNING ENERGY AND WATER ALL OTHER DEPARTMENTS MUNICIPALITY AS A WHOLE 1 Does your municipal de- partment have enough staff to carry out its daily responsibility?
+Yes, the staff have the re- quired skills to carry out their daily responsi- bilities The majority of the staff have the re- quired skills Less than half of the staff have the required skills The depart- ment has only few skilled staff 2 ORGANISATIONAL CAPACITY 2 Does your municipal department have staff with understanding or knowledge of issues related to climate change and/or risk management? to climate Yes, the department has some staff with that kind of understand- ing or knowl- edge partment has at least one staff with that kind of understand- partment has the staff has this kind of under- 1

-TABLE 7 Results Matrix template
+TABLE 7 Results Matriz template